ciwen3/Public/Bash/README.md

 https://github.com/ciwen3/Public/blob/master/Bash/job-search.sh

-A fake script I wrote as a job when looking for jobs.
+A fake script I wrote as a joke when looking for jobs.